College Factual by our College Data Analytics Team

 Northampton, Massachusetts

 Smith College came in at #8 in this year’s edition of the Schools for a Bachelor’s Highly Focused on African American Studies Major in the New England Region ranking.
-This small school is located in Northampton, Massachusetts, and it awarded 4 bachelors’s African American studies degrees in 2020-2021.
+Smith College is a private not-for-profit institution located in Northampton, Massachusetts.
+The school has a small population, and it awarded 4 bachelors’s degrees in 2021-2022.

-Read full report on African American Studies at Smith
+Read more about African American Studies at Smith College

 9